 2. Respond quickly to customer requests.

-Email can be relatively slow for sending information, with extended periods between responses, which can reduce the effectiveness of the communication.
+Email can be relatively slow for sending information, with extended periods between responses, which can reduce communication effectiveness.
 Phone calls also take time and can cause frustration when customers are left on hold or the phone call is not handled properly.
 Slow responses to customer requests can lead to loss of customers and negative reviews of your business.

 Text messages are faster than email and phone calls, as people can respond to text messages in the middle of another task.
 Text messages also enable you to exchange information quickly, resulting in quicker responses.
 Make sure to respond to inbound text messages as soon as possible.
 Some data suggests the response time should be between 90 seconds and one hour, but it depends on your business and the complexity and urgency of the message.

-Text messaging is more convenient from a customer's perspective, as they can respond or reach out at their convenience.
-Customers tend to prefer conversing via text message because they don't have to deal with automated phone menus or wait for you to reply to an email.
-This puts the customer in control of the buying journey and the speed of communication.
+Text messaging is more convenient from a customer’s perspective, as they can respond or reach out at their convenience.
+Customers tend to prefer conversing via text message because they don’t have to deal with automated phone menus or wait for you to reply to an email.
+This puts the customer in control of the buying journey and communication speed.